awtotty/kenmo-v2/README.md

   - It's super easy to set a schedule and a routine to run.
   - https://vercel.com/blog/cron-jobs
   - This was used for interest calculations on investment accounts (well, actually all accounts)
+- React hook rules are confusing and not well documented
+  - The errors produced when these rules are broken are frustrating and challenging to debug.
+  - Often these errors appear at unexpected times.

 # Create T3 App